headzoo/service-thumbnails/README.md

 ### Thumbnail Types
-Thumbnailer currently creates two kinds of thumbnails: simple and sprite.
+Two types of thumbnails may be generated: simple and sprite.

 ##### Simple
 A simple thumbnail is a single frame from the video.
 By default the size (width/height) of the thumbnail is the size of the video frame.
 A video with frames 640x480 will result in a thumbnail that is 640x480.
 The size can be adjusted by using the 'width' option from the command line app or HTTP server.